dustinboettcher/sublimetext/README.md

 Open the palette, press ctrl+shift+p (Win, Linux) or cmd+shift+p (OS X).
 All Package Control commands begin with Package Control:, so <b>start</b> by typing Package or Install.

-Search for SODATheme proceed zith Enter.
+Search for SODATheme proceed with Enter.

 <b>3) "Install" Files</b>